IVP Ltd leads gainers in 'B' group

-New Delhi Television Ltd, Speciality Restaurants Ltd, Ganges Securities Ltd and Mahalaxmi Rubtech Ltd are among the other gainers in the BSE's 'B' group today, 11 February 2022.
+Advani Hotels & Resorts (India) Ltd, Times Guaranty Ltd, Geecee Ventures Ltd and Mawana Sugars Ltd are among the other gainers in the BSE's 'B' group today, 17 February 2022.

-New Delhi Television Ltd, Speciality Restaurants Ltd, Ganges Securities Ltd and Mahalaxmi Rubtech Ltd are among the other gainers in the BSE's 'B' group today, 11 February 2022.
+Advani Hotels & Resorts (India) Ltd, Times Guaranty Ltd, Geecee Ventures Ltd and Mawana Sugars Ltd are among the other gainers in the BSE's 'B' group today, 17 February 2022.

-IVP Ltd surged 15.92% to Rs 138 at 12:06 IST.
+IVP Ltd soared 17.72% to Rs 180.05 at 12:07 IST.
 The stock was the biggest gainer in the BSE's 'B' group.
-On the BSE, 91334 shares were traded on the counter so far as against the average daily volumes of 2577 shares in the past one month.
+On the BSE, 1.21 lakh shares were traded on the counter so far as against the average daily volumes of 16394 shares in the past one month.

-New Delhi Television Ltd soared 15.10% to Rs 161.95.
+Advani Hotels & Resorts (India) Ltd surged 15.80% to Rs 96.
 The stock was the second biggest gainer in 'B' group.
-On the BSE, 2.4 lakh shares were traded on the counter so far as against the average daily volumes of 17176 shares in the past one month.
+On the BSE, 1.74 lakh shares were traded on the counter so far as against the average daily volumes of 28321 shares in the past one month.

-Speciality Restaurants Ltd spiked 12.15% to Rs 142.2.
+Times Guaranty Ltd spiked 15.63% to Rs 78.4.
 The stock was the third biggest gainer in 'B' group.
-On the BSE, 2.86 lakh shares were traded on the counter so far as against the average daily volumes of 27495 shares in the past one month.
+On the BSE, 64289 shares were traded on the counter so far as against the average daily volumes of 14195 shares in the past one month.

-Ganges Securities Ltd spurt 10.77% to Rs 102.35.
+Geecee Ventures Ltd gained 12.78% to Rs 182.25.
 The stock was the fourth biggest gainer in 'B' group.
-On the BSE, 24689 shares were traded on the counter so far as against the average daily volumes of 10451 shares in the past one month.
+On the BSE, 79066 shares were traded on the counter so far as against the average daily volumes of 18092 shares in the past one month.

-Mahalaxmi Rubtech Ltd gained 9.99% to Rs 142.55.
+Mawana Sugars Ltd jumped 11.05% to Rs 121.6.
 The stock was the fifth biggest gainer in 'B' group.
-On the BSE, 1.27 lakh shares were traded on the counter so far as against the average daily volumes of 50163 shares in the past one month.
+On the BSE, 3.08 lakh shares were traded on the counter so far as against the average daily volumes of 50939 shares in the past one month.

 Powered by Capital Market - Live News